Lighthouse on Central BC coast

 Q: Are you going to sail around the world?

-A: Probably.
-Circumnavigation isn't the goal, per se, but we want to visit lots of places and some of them are on the other side of the world.
+A: No. Circumnavigation was never the goal, but we wanted to visit lots of places and some of them are on the other side of the world.
 The prevailing winds encourage circumnavigation.

 Q: What do you miss most about having a house?